 Due to lack of standardization of tools along with cultural barriers, firms are facing huge problems in DevOps adoption.
 Hence there is need for common tools and standards strategy which the DevOps teams need to incept in order to have greater collaboration in development, deployment, and testing.
-Problems like inconsistent environments, longer provisioning time, manual intervention, legacy practices, and lack of end-to-end orchestration arise when there is lack of standardization and streamlining the process gaps.
+Problems like inconsistent environments, longer provisioning time, manual intervention, legacy practices, and lack of end-to-end orchestration arise when there is a lack of standardization and streamlining the process gaps.
 Hence there is a dire need for standardizing across the enterprises to make it consistent and predictable.
 But the process is not that easy else it would have been done a long time back.

 Watch this Devops video by Intellipaat: